Apfelmus1337/hv23-writeup/19/README.md

 # [HV23.19] Santa's Minecraft Server

+## Introduction

+Difficulty: Hard<br>
+Author: nichtseb

+Santa likes to play minecraft.
+His favorite version is 1.16.
+For security reasons, the server is not publicly accessible.
+But Santa is a little show-off, so he has an online map to brag about his fabulous building skills.

+## Solution

 Minecraft + Hackvent, hell yeah.

 The description of the challenge tells us that the server is running on Minecraft 1.16, a pretty old version, the server itself is not accessible tho, only a Webinterface called [Dynmap](https://github.com/webbukkit/dynmap) is.